emiridbest/Celo_Articles/How_to_Create_Deploy_&_Mint_ERC-1155_Tokens_on_Celo_using_Hardhat.md

 Using the smart contract above your, Your NFT will have all the required functionalities of an ERC1155 token standard.
-Here is a link for a more in-depth read on Creating an ERC1155 Standard Token.
 Next, you will learn how to deploy the ERC115 token, and how to deploy and mint to the Celo blockchain.

 # Deploying and Minting the Token Contract